-digital transformation builds supply chain transformation
+digital transformation in supply chain transformation

 As businesses piece their supply chains back together, their focus is on creating stability.
 How do you prevent this level of disruption from occurring again?
 How do you control your supply chain in the current and post-pandemic climates?